-Pursuant to the terms of the severance and change of control agreements entered into with our Senior Vice Presidents, including our current named executive officers Amar Singh and Vojo Vukovic, M.D., Ph.D., in the event of a termination other than for "cause" or in the event the officer terminates for "good reason" (as such terms are defined in the agreements and set forth below), Mr. Singh and Dr. Vukovic are entitled to receive the following:
+Pursuant to the terms of the severance and change of control agreements entered into with our Senior Vice Presidents, including our named executive officers Amar Singh, Vojo Vukovic, M.D., Ph.D., Steven Bernitz, and Sumant Ramachandra, M.D., Ph.D., in the event of a termination other than for "cause" or in the event the officer terminates for "good reason" (as such terms are defined in the agreements and set forth below), Messrs.
+Singh and Bernitz and Drs.
+Ramachandra and Vukovic are entitled to receive the following: